|

 addressing throat colds, sore throats, irritable coughs,

 chest colds, and head colds.
-It is also considered an
+It is considered an

 effective antihistamine; clearing stuffy sinuses and

-in your head, your nasal passages are totally blocked and
+in your head, your nasal passages are blocked and

 you feel enveloped by a hazy dullness, chew on some root